MediaComem/comem-archidep/ex/wopr-deployment.md

 - **To install Redis**, you may follow step 1 of this article: https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04.

-#### :question: Check that everything has been correctly installed
+#### :question: Optional: check that everything has been correctly installed

-- **Check your ruby installation:** you can check that Ruby has been correctly installed with the following command:
+- **Check your Ruby installation:** you can check that Ruby has been correctly installed with the following command:

   ```bash